18F/identity-analytics-etl/docs/How-To-Run-Query-on-IDP-DB-In-Ruby-Console.rst

 .. warning::

-    By default, the ruby console uses a read-only account Setting ``ALLOW_CONSOLE_DB_WRITE_ACCESS=true`` tells it to NOT use the read-only account.
-Please be very careful with any write operations.
+    By default, the ruby console uses a read-only account.
+However, if the goal is to execute write operations, you can set  ``ALLOW_CONSOLE_DB_WRITE_ACCESS=true`` to switch to write mode, assuming your account has the required privileges and role.

 .. note::

-    The read-only account doesn't have access to all of the tables, but should be enough for making most of the query.
+    The read-only account doesn't have access to all of production tables, only access to tables that are mostly required for data analysis.

 ``id-rails-console`` is a short-cut command for ``sudo -uwebsrv RAILS_ENV=production bundle exec rails c``